a2stuff/a2d/desktop/README.md

 A monolithic source file `desktop.s` is used to assemble the entire target.
 It includes other source files for each of the various segments.

+Note that Disk Copy (see `../disk_copy/`) used to be built into the DeskTop binary as well, but has been pulled out.

 ## Structure